The vista high atop Hawk Camp.

 Directions

 From San Francisco, cross the Golden Gate Bridge and continue on US-101 N. Take exit 445B toward Mill Valley/Stinson Beach.
-Continue straight until you can turn left onto Tennessee Valley Road, which dead-ends at Tennessee Valley Trailhead parking lot.
-Locate the white service gate near the stables and hike up Marincello Trail to Hawk Camp Trail (2.5 miles uphill).
-Alternatively, access via 3.5 mile uphill hike from Miwok Trailhead in the Marin Headlands.
+Continue straight until you can turn left onto Tennessee Valley Road.
+This road dead-ends at the Tennessee Valley Trailhead parking lot.
+From the parking lot, locate the white service gate near the stables and hike up Marincello Trail to Hawk Camp Trail (2.5 miles).

 Amenities